 Perkinston Junior College is equipped with buildings, laboratories, and facilities to provide courses in general education, pre-professional university parallel courses, terminal courses, and vocational-technical courses, as well as give instruction to approximately seven hundred students.
-The principal buildings are: an administration building with classrooms, offices, and auditorium; a science building with adequate laboratory space, student activity rooms, the library, home economics practice house, and classrooms; a cafeteria; two gymnasiums, including a field house and store rooms; trades buildings for auto mechanics, wood manufacturing, sheet metal, general shop, and radio mechanics; a Little Theater equipped for a full audio-visual aducation program; an infirmary; a chapel for non-denominational purposes; a stadium; four boys' dormitories, one girls' dormitory, a teachers' dormitory, an apartment dormitory for married students and faculty members; a president's home; ten homes for instructors; a Y.M.C.A. building; a dairy with necessary barns; garages.
+The principal buildings are: an administration building with classrooms, offices, and auditorium; a science building with adequate laboratory space, student activity rooms, the library, home economics practice house, and classrooms; a cafeteria: two gymnasiums, including a field house and store rooms; trades buildings for auto mechanics, wood manufacturing, sheet metal, general shop, and radio mechanics: a Little Theater equipped for a full audio-visual aducation program; an infirmary; a chapel for non-denominational purposes; a stadium; four boys' dormitories, one girls' dormitory, a teachers' dormitory, an apartment dormitory for married students and faculty members; a president's home; nine homes for instructors; a power house; a Y. M. C. A. building; a dairy with necessary barns; garages.

 It is the intention of the Board of Trustees and the college administration to make the campus an inviting place.
-The campus is presently being relandscaped and has for many years had the reputation of being the best in the state.
+The campus has been landscaped by the farm department and is considered one of the most beautiful in the state.